satpathysarthak/week7_mimic/README.md

 `sqlquery.py`: Scripts with Sqlite commands to query a reference and a clustering dataset.

 `UMAP_cluster.py`: Scripts with commands for AKI classification based on conditionals, UMAP clustering and Accuracy claculation.
+`TRUE_labels.png` : Labeling or coloring the datasets based on labels defined for stages 1,2,3 of AKI `UMAP_labels.png` : Labeling or coloring the datasets based on labels obtained from UMAP clustering